elissadlevy/leap-year-python-functions/README.md

 ### Modulus and remainders

-In Ruby, you can easily find the remainder of a division expression.
+In Python, you can easily find the remainder of a division expression.
 For example, 10 divided by three is three, with a remainder of 1.

-To jump straight to a remainder, can write the expression using the modulus (%) operator.
+To jump straight to a remainder, you can write the expression using the modulus (%) operator.

 ` 10 % 3 `